Skip to main content

 Houses of History in Medway

-Each of Medway's houses of history has its own story to tell, from the rich and famous, Kings and Queens, heroic men of war and one of Britain’s best loved novelists and story-teller, Charles Dickens.
+Each of Medway's houses of history has its own story to tell, from the rich and famous, Kings and Queens, heroic men of war, to one of Britain’s best-loved novelists and storytellers, Charles Dickens.

 Rochester Cathedral

-Rochester Cathedral is the second oldest cathedral in England and has been a place of worship and prayer for over 1,400 years.
-The glorious Norman architecture of the nave and parts of the crypt, as well as one of the finest Romanesque facades in England, make it an inspirational place to visit.
+Rochester Cathedral is the second-oldest cathedral in England and has been a place of worship and prayer for over 1,400 years.
+The glorious Norman architecture of the nave and parts of the crypt, along with one of the finest Romanesque facades in the country, make it an inspirational place to visit.
 Audio-visual tours in several languages bring to life the untold stories of its stones.

 Eastgate House

-As you wander through historic Rochester, a cluster of historic houses of history can be found.
-Eastgate House a delightful Elizabethan house, which is of great architectural and historic significance, built in 1590 for Sir Peter Buck, once Alderman and Mayor for the City of Rochester and Clerk to the Cheque at Chatham Dockyard.
+As you wander through historic Rochester, you’ll find a cluster of remarkable historic houses.
+Eastgate House, a delightful Elizabethan residence built in 1590 for Sir Peter Buck, who served as Alderman and Mayor of Rochester, as well as Clerk to the Cheque at Chatham Dockyard is of great architectural and historical significance.

 The house featured in the works of Charles Dickens as a school for young ladies and in the author’s unfinished novel, The Mystery of Edwin Drood.
 In the gardens of the house stands Dickens’ Swiss Chalet, used by the author as his study at his home at Gad’s Hill Place.